thomasccm/st-john-course-query-bot/README.md

-# st-john-course-renew-bot
+# st-john-course-query-bot

 A simple Telegram bot used to retrieve St John one day renew course (ODRC) data.
+You can start using it by searching [@StJohnRenewQueryBot](https://t.me/StJohnRenewQueryBot) on Telegram.

 ## Installation